 the default server ID is 0.
 If the server ID is set to 0, binary

-logging takes place, but a master with a server ID of 0 refuses any
+logging takes place, but a source with a server ID of 0 refuses any

-connections from slaves, and a slave with a server ID of 0 refuses
+connections from replicas, and a replica with a server ID of 0

-to connect to a master.
-Note that although you can change the server
+refuses to connect to a source.
+Note that although you can change

-ID dynamically to a nonzero value, doing so does not enable
+the server ID dynamically to a nonzero value, doing so does not

-replication to start immediately.
-You must change the server ID and
+enable replication to start immediately.
+You must change the server

-then restart the server to initialize the replication slave.
+ID and then restart the server to initialize the replica.

 In MySQL 5.6, whether the server ID is set to 0